SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 ## OperationMiddlewareFactoryContext

 This context is used for producing middleware to handle methods.
-As middleware factories run on specific methods, this context inherits from MethodHandlerContext
+As middleware factories run on specific methods, this context inherits from OperationHandlerContext

 ### Properties

-This context inherits all properties from [MethodHandlerContext](#methodhandlercontext).
-It contains no additional properties on its own.

-### Methods
+In addition to all all properties from [OperationHandlerContext](#OperationHandlerContext), the following properties are available:

-- `compileSchema(schema)` - Takes an [OpenAPI 3.1 Schema](https://spec.openapis.org/oas/v3.1.0#schema-object) object, and returns a function that attempts to validate and coerce its argument.
+- `validators` - An object containing functions which will take an [OpenAPI 3.1 Schema](https://spec.openapis.org/oas/v3.1.0#schema-object) object, and return a function that attempts to validate and coerce its argument.
 If the data is valid, the cosersed value will be returned.
 If the data is invalid, an AJV `ValidationError` will be thrown with an array of [AJV Errors](https://ajv.js.org/api.html#validation-errors) in its `errors` property.
+For an example of this, see [Schema Based Validation](../dev/writing-handler-middleware.md#schema-based-validation).
+  The following functions are available by default.
+They may be modified, or new validators may be added, through the `validatorFactories` option of `createRouterFromSpec`.
+[See here for more details](../dev/creating-express-routes.md#modifying-or-adding-openapi-schema-validators).
+  - `createStrictValidator` - Creates a validator function that validates types exactly and performs no coercion.
+Default values will still be substituted according to the schema object.
+  - `createCoercingValidator` - Creates a validator function that both validates and coerces data according to the schema object.
+Coercion is done in accordance with the [AJV Type Coercion Rules](https://ajv.js.org/coercion.html)

-## RequestContext
+## OperationRequestContext

 This context is used when handling a specific network request.
-It inherits from the MethodHandlerContext.
+It inherits from the OperationHandlerContext.

 ### Properties

-In addition to all properties from the [MethodHandlerContext](#methodhandlercontext), the following properties are available:
+In addition to all properties from the [OperationHandlerContext](#OperationHandlerContext), the following properties are available:

 - `req` - The express request object of this request.
 - `res` - The express response object of this request.